Best Omega 3 Supplements UK 2020 Buyer’s Guide

 The good news is that hundreds of scientific studies provide evidence-based support for omega-3 supplementation in a variety of health conditions.
 Still, choosing an omega-3 supplement can be challenging- doses and prices vary widely.
-It’s important to choose a supplement that is free of heavy metal contaminants and provides the right kinds and amounts of omega-3 fatty acids.
+It’s important to choose a supplement that is free of heavy metal contaminants and provides the right kinds and amounts of omega-3 fat.
 Look for the bioactive ingredients—EPA and DHA—these are the key fatty acids found in fish.

 Many experts recommend getting at least 650 milligrams/day of these key omega-3 fats.
 Be sure to store in the refrigerator, or a cool/dark place, take with your dinner or at bedtime, and DON’T takes it with soda or coffee.